 - BUSINESS MANAGEMENT 110 (Principles of Accounting I)

-Who can I talk to if I want to learn more?
 Contact Alison Cahen Lohr, Instructor and Program Advisor, Arts Administration Concentration at firstname.lastname@example.org.

-BUS 270 Case Studies in Arts Administration (FORMERLY MGT 370/The Arts Administrator)
+BUS 270 Case Studies in Arts Administration (FALL)

 Fundamental principles and concepts of accounting and their application to sole proprietorships.
-Emphasis on cashflow considerations and control aspects of accounting rather than a purely bookkeeping approach.
-(FALL AND SPRING)
+Emphasis on cash flow considerations and control aspects of accounting rather than a purely bookkeeping approach.

 A continuation of fundamental accounting principles and concepts.
-Emphasis is on corporations, the nature of stock, debt and working capital, interpretation of financial statements, and managerial departmental accounting concepts.
-Pre/co-requisites: BUS 110 and MA 160, or math placement test results of MA 170 or higher (FALL AND SPRING)
+Emphasis is on corporations, the nature of stock, debt, and working capital; interpretation of financial statements; and managerial departmental accounting concepts.
+Prerequisite: BUS 110.

 A review of the basic concepts and practice in modern marketing.
-Course demonstrates marketing principles through an array of current events in the manufacturing and service sectors, in profit and nonprofit organizations, and domestic, international, and multinational companies.
-Students are responsible for conducting market research and presentation of a marketing plan.
-Prerequisite: sophomore standing or permission of instructor.
-(FALL AND SPRING)
+Course demonstrates marketing principles through and projects related to current events in the manufacturing and service sectors; in profit and nonprofit organizations; and domestic, international, and multinational companies.
+Students are responsible for conducting market research and presenting analysis of real-world marketing problems and situations.